American paediatric specialist visits

 American paediatric specialist visits LOC to gain more understanding of OSKAR and lower limb orthotic management of cerebral palsy patients.

-This month LOC was very pleased to welcome Teresa Pierce, a pediatric physical therapist from the USA.
+This month LOC was very pleased to welcome Teresa Pierce, a paediatric physical therapist from the USA.
 Having previously attended Elaine Owen’s gait courses, Teresa was keen to see at first-hand the application of her concepts.
 Here is her ‘report’ on her visit.

-“Greetings!
-I am excited to share about my recent visit to the London Orthotic Consultancy (LOC).
-I sent a Facebook message to the LOC in Spring 2022 to inquire about visiting the facility to observe their approach to lower extremity orthotic management of children with cerebral palsy.
-I am a pediatric physical therapist from the U.S. with an interest in studying accommodative orthotics as part of my PhD dissertation.
-After attending Elaine Owen’s gait courses in 2018 and 2021, I have been applying the concepts of her OSKAR (Optimal Segment Kinematics and Alignment Approach to Rehabilitation) methods in the clinic and wanted to learn more about it in person.
+I am a paediatric physical therapist from the U.S. with an interest in studying accommodative orthotics as part of my PhD dissertation.
+After attending Elaine Owen’s gait courses in 2018 and 2021, I have been applying the concepts of her OSKAR (Optimal Segmental Kinematics and Alignment Approach to Rehabilitation) methods in the clinic and wanted to learn more about it in person.
 A plan was made for me to spend a day observing at the LOC during an upcoming visit to London.

 Upon arrival at the LOC, I toured the facility with George Coles, senior orthotist, and met many of the other orthotists.
 The clinic director and lead orthotist, Sam Walmsley and I discussed current orthotic research, particularly a study Elaine authored in which she found that ankle dorsiflexion in children with spasticity actually increased over time after wearing heeled orthotics.
 I related my research interest in exploring the effects of accommodative orthotics and discussed possible collaborations.
-The most meaningful aspect of the visit was observing a real patient visit.
-The visit was a true example of collaboration involving the pediatric patient, a family member, George, the orthotic specialist, Elaine Owen, and the physical therapist, who has been seeing the patient for many years.
-George set up a video call with Elaine, who attends patient visits remotely from Wales.
-The iPad was placed at a specified point in the room to allow Elaine to view the gait passes virtually.
-Comfortable speed, slow speed, and fast speed gait were observed and recorded via coronal and sagittal cameras interfaced with the computerized force plate system.
-The physical therapist eventually joined the video call with Elaine and was able to view the last few gait passes in real-time.

 TESTIMONIALS